Château Haut-Bailly 2016 - Grand Cru Classé

 Hachette

-"The Haut-Bailly 2016 has a medium to deep garnet-purple color.
-The nose opens with beautiful floral notes of violet and lavender accented by earthy notes and hints of crushed stone on a core of kirsch, blackcurrant, and wild blueberries.
-Full-bodied, rich and seductive, it presents successive layers of red, black and blue fruits mingling with earthy and mineral notes, leading to a very long, fragrant finish."
+“The 2016 Haut-Bailly has a medium to deep garnet-purple color.
+The nose opens with lovely floral notes of violet and lavender, accented by earthy notes and hints of crushed stone, with a core of kirsch, blackcurrant, and wild blueberries.
+Full-bodied, rich, and seductive, it presents successive layers of red, black, and blue fruits mingling with earthy and mineral notes, culminating in a very long, fragrant finish.”
 (Wine Advocate 2018).
-Delivery in wooden cases for all orders of 6 bottles of this wine (excluding Point Relais delivery method).
+Delivered in a wooden case for any order of 6 bottles of this wine (excluding Pickup Point delivery method)

 Buy your Haut-Bailly wines at the best price in a private sale!